 While France goes ahead with its major nutrition revision, U.S. agencies have approved their own, less drastic, changes.
 Food & Wine recently summarized the changes, pointing out everything from visual tweaks to newly required listings.

-As an example of the former, the overall listing of calories in a products is now presented in a larger font than before.
+As an example of the former, the overall listing of calories.
+In a products is now present in a larger font than before.
 As for the latter, producers must now list how much Vitamin D and potassium their foods contain.
-Nutrient listings are also required to include amount listings as well as percentage daily values.
+Nutrient listings are also require to include amount listings as well as percentage daily values.

 Labeling Comes Home

-Companies that bring production of food labels in-house rather than relying on third parties will be better prepared to deal with whatever changes come down the pipeline, whether they take the form of mandated regulatory shifts or exciting brand revamps.
+Companies that bring production of food labels in-house rather than relying on third parties.
+Will be better prepar to deal with whatever changes come down the pipeline.
+Whether they take the form of mandate regulatory shifts or exciting brand revamps.
 Argon Technology offers a wide range of printers in our U.S. store and on our Canadian site.